jeka-dev/javafx-plugin/README.md

 From here, you can now code your application and execute it using one of the classic command:
 - `jeka project: runMain`
 - `jeka project: runJar`
-- `jeka -p`
+- `jeka -p` (directly run the app bypassing the JeKa engine)

 ## Install your app anywhere

-By pushing to a git repository, your application can be runnable or installable anywhere, without extra effort.
+Pushing to a Git repository lets your app run or install anywhere, with no extra work— even on machines without Java or JavaFX.

-Even on a machine where no Java nor JavaFX is installed.
+To install and run a JavaFX app stored in a Git repo:
 - `jeka app: install repo=your_app_git_repo_url`
+- `jeka app: install repo=your_app_git_repo_url#0.1.0` (to specify a Git tag)

 ## Run in the IDE